 Have you always had a special place in your heart for children?
 Do you want to plan fun, hands-on lessons that teach children basic skills through exploration and play?
 Are you patient, flexible, and enthusiastic?
 If so, you may be an excellent candidate for Buffalo State College’s Early Childhood Education program.

 Early childhood and childhood education majors are prepared to teach children from birth through sixth grade.
 They develop expertise in child development, oral and written communication, instructional design and delivery, assessment of student learning, collaboration with families and other professionals, and classroom management.
 Through their coursework and fieldwork, early education/childhood education majors develop a strong work ethic, organization and management skills, experience interacting with people from diverse backgrounds, flexibility, and a commitment to lifelong learning.

 Renee, a graduate student in the childhood and early childhood education program, wrote of her experience in Chile, “I’m going to a foreign country to become a well-rounded educator and experience a totally different culture!
 It’s basically a dream come true.”

-Laura Klenk, assistant professor of Elementary Education, Literacy, and Educational Leadership, said that children engaging in play are developing academic skills as well as the emotional and behavioral skills that will enable them to succeed as they continue through childhood.
+Laura Klenk, associate professor of Elementary Education, Literacy, and Educational Leadership, said that children engaging in play are developing academic skills as well as the emotional and behavioral skills that will enable them to succeed as they continue through childhood.
 “If they are playing among themselves, they have to learn how to talk to each other, and that’s developing language skills.”

 Buffalo State offers a unique combined program of early childhood education and childhood education.
 As an early childhood and childhood education major, you will be trained to care for and teach children from birth to grade two, and children from grades one through six.
 Highlights of the Buffalo State program include: